CareDailyAI/docs/synthetic_apis/trends.md

 ### `trends` Example

 The time-series state variable `trends` contains a Dictionary of trends, identified by their `trend_id`.
 The `trend_id` is captured again in the data for ease-of-processing by bots.
+Each day's entry is stored under the timestamp of midnight (local time) for that day.

 ```
 {